canvaspixels/courgette/README.md

   Then the 'amount of items in stock' contains the text '4 in stock'
 ```

 As you can see, the user story is shorter and more readable for the business however requires a bit more development effort (but not __much__ more with Cuketractor).
 With the specification example, you have the implementation details all in place and the scenario will run straight away without further effort.
 If the tests are just for yourself and you want some quick smoke tests, this may be preferred.
-If you're writing lots of similar tests to test edges, the user story might be preferred as writing the step definitions to support them will actually DRY out your steps.
+If you're writing lots of similar tests to test edge cases, the user story might be preferred as writing the step definitions to support them will actually make your steps DRY.

 Here's how to achieve an automated version of the user story: